SungardAS/spotinst-lambda/README.md

 Use either `User Credentials` parameters or `accessCode`.
 If both are provided then `User Credentials` take precedence.

-While multiple forms of credentials are support it is highly recommended to use a [Personal Access Token](https://spotinst.atlassian.net/wiki/display/API/Get+API+Personal+Access+Token)
+While multiple forms of credentials are supported it is highly recommended to use a [Personal Access Token](https://spotinst.atlassian.net/wiki/display/API/Get+API+Personal+Access+Token)